SuperTux/SuperTux.github.io/contact.md

 ## Contact

 Here are the many ways you can contact the team.
-Usually they will answer quite quickly, but if they don't please be patient and give them the benefit of the doubt.
-Yes, that means stick around IRC longer than 2 minutes. ;)
+Usually we will answer quite quickly, but if we don't, please be patient and give us the benefit of the doubt.
+Yes, that means stick around Discord or IRC longer than 2 minutes. ;)

 ### Social Networks